-The OfficeServ 7200-S provides for up to five different types of Music on Hold source including silence or "NONE" as listed below:
+The OfficeServ 7200 provides for up to five different types of Music on Hold source including silence or "NONE" as listed below:

-- None: No audio is played to the listener - Tone: A tone or "beep" is repeated at a programmable interval - Chime: A music chime source (Old Folks At Home) located on the MP20S card is played to the listener. - External Source: An external source connected to a MP20S MISC port card, such as a digital announcer or radio, is played to the listener. - Voicemail Sound File: If the OfficeServ 7200-S system has the embedded voicemail enabled, custom recorded sound files from the Voice Mail card can be used for MOH sources.
-For more information on creating the sound files refer to Voice Mail Programming Manual.
-If you select this option be advised that each VMMOH source requires a dedicated voicemail port.
+- None: No audio is played to the listener - Tone: A tone or "beep" is repeated at a programmable interval - Chime: A music chime source (Old Folks At Home) located on the MP20 card is played to the listener. - External Source: An external source connected to a MISC card, such as a digital announcer or radio, is played to the listener. - Voicemail Sound File: If the OfficeServ 7200 system has an optional SVMi card installed, up to 100 custom recorded sound files from the Voice Mail card can be used for MOH sources.
+For more information on creating the sound files see SVMi System Administrator Manual-Recording Greeting by Number.
+If you select this option be advised that each VMMOH source requires a dedicated SVMi port.